Practice Intrepid with Flashcards, Spelling and Quizzes

 The adjective 'intrepid' has its origins in Latin, derived from 'intrepidus,' which is a combination of 'in-' (meaning 'not') and 'trepidus' (meaning 'alarmed' or 'fearful').
 In Latin, 'intrepidus' described individuals who were fearless and unalarmed, willing to face danger or difficulty without showing fear.
 This sense of bravery and fearlessness was retained when 'intrepid' was adopted into English.
 It is used to describe individuals who are known for their courage and the willingness to confront challenges or dangers without hesitation.
 The etymology of 'intrepid' underscores its historical connection to the concept of being unalarmed and fearless in the face of adversity, emphasizing the qualities of bravery and unwavering determination.

-Quiz: Find the meaning of intrepid
+Find the correct meaning of the adjective intrepid:

 Try Again!